yaduvarkansal/zinewebdev-project/README.md

 # zinewebdev-project
-for zine project on web development
+for zine project on web development author-yaduvar